 A grade of C or higher is required for all courses counted toward the concentration.

 Double Majoring in History and Other Disciplines

 Students interested in double majoring are encouraged to consider choosing History as one of their concentrations.
-In the past, History has worked especially closely with students concentrating in Art History, English, International Relations, Philosophy, Political Science, and Religion.
+In the past, History has worked especially closely with students concentrating in Art History, American and New England Studies, English, International Relations, Philosophy, Political Science, and Religion.